percona/percona-server-mongodb-operator/source/arbiter.rst

 `Non-voting member <https://docs.mongodb.com/manual/tutorial/configure-a-non-voting-replica-set-member/>`_
 is a Replica Set node which does not participate in the primary election process.
-This feature is required if having more than 7 nodes, or if there is a `node in the edge location <https://en.wikipedia.org/wiki/Edge_computing>`_, which obviously should not participate in the voting process.
+This feature is required to have more than 7 nodes, or if there is a `node in the edge location <https://en.wikipedia.org/wiki/Edge_computing>`_, which obviously should not participate in the voting process.